 The GROW model is a simple method for goal setting and problem-solving in coaching.
 It includes for stages:

 G for Goal: The goal is what the client wants to accomplish.
-It should be defined as clear as possible.
-You could combine it with the SMART method described earlier
+It should be defined as clearly as possible.
+You could combine it with the SMART method described earlier.

-O for Obstacles and Options: What are the obstacles (roadblocks) that keep your client from achieving the goal?
-Once these obstacles are identified you can find ways to overcome them – the options.
+O for Obstacles and Options: What are the obstacles (roadblocks) keep your client from achieving the goal?
+Once these obstacles are identified, you can find ways to overcome them – the options.

-W for Way forward: Once identified the options need to be converted into action steps that will take your client to accomplish her goal.
+W for Way Forward: Once identified, the options must be converted into action steps for your client to accomplish her goal.

 Our clients commit to various action steps and plans during our sessions.
-Once they write down and share these to-dos with you they actually put them into existence.
-They become like a contract between you and the client and strengthens their accountability.
+Once they write down and share these to-dos with you, they put them into existence.
+They become like a contract between you and the client, strengthening their accountability.

 Another benefit is that both of you know what is getting done and what isn’t at any moment during the process.
 You immediately see where they procrastinate or struggle and when your support is needed.
 The shared to-do list helped to set priorities, achieve milestones faster and keep track of the small wins during a coaching process.

-Tip: CleverMemo comes with a ready-to-use „Shared to-do list“ and various other tools.
+Tip: CleverMemo has a ready-to-use „Shared to-do list“ and various other tools.

-This tool is based on the famous miracle question and is a very motivational coaching technique.
-It’s a great thought experiment if you ask your client to exactly describe a perfect day once the desired goal is achieved.
+This tool is based on the famous miracle question and is a motivational coaching technique.
+It’s a great thought experiment if you ask your client to precisely describe a perfect day once the desired goal is achieved.

 It shouldn’t be just a vague description but a whole day from start to finish.

 How would she feel after waking up?
 What would she do?
-How would she feel?
+How would she think?
 This technique will encourage the client to use her positive imagination and visualize what she truly desires.
-Afterwards, you can work together to get the actual steps to that „miracle“ where the goal is achieved.
+Afterward, you can work together to get the actual steps to that „miracle“ where the goal is achieved.

-Every single session offers you the chance to become a better coach and to improve your coaching skills.
-Take five minutes immediately after your client left and write down some thoughts.
-You can track reactions to questions of a client.
+Every single session offers you the chance to become a better coach and improve your coaching skills.
+Take five minutes immediately after your client leaves and write down some thoughts.
+You can track the reactions to questions of a client.
 Think about methods and techniques you have used in the session and how they worked.

 Reflect upon the overall success of the session.
 Is there something you would do differently if you could „replay“ the session?
 Add comments, plans, notes, and ideas for the next session.

-“When you stop trying to be better, you’ve stopped being good.”
+“When you stop trying to improve, you’ve stopped being good.”
 Philip Rosenthal

 We added a quick session review tool in CleverMemo.
-Save it as a private note in the client’s stream, so you can reread it prior to the next session.
+Save it as a private note in the client’s stream so you can reread it before the next session.

-A coaching software is a platform that supports you and your clients during the whole coaching process.
-It automatically organizes your client communication and enables you to easily implement all the coaching techniques and tools mentioned in this article.
+Coaching software is a platform that supports you and your clients during the whole coaching process.
+It automatically organizes your client communication and lets you quickly implement all the coaching techniques and tools mentioned in this article.

 CleverMemo is made to support and engage clients between sessions and help them to get the most out of their coaching with you.
-It ensures the long-lasting and sustainable success and saves you a lot of time with your daily tasks like session prep, worksheet assignments, and documentation.
-Start your free trial here to find out if it’s a perfect fit for your coaching.
+It ensures long-lasting and sustainable success and saves you time with daily tasks like session prep, worksheet assignments, and documentation.
+Start your free trial here to find out if it fits your coaching perfectly.

-There are countless exercises, tools and techniques to support effective coaching and the ideas above are in no way a complete list.
-I encourage you to give them a try and see how they fit your coaching style.
+There are countless exercises, tools, and techniques to support effective coaching, and the ideas above are in no way a complete list.
+You should try and see how they fit your coaching style.
 What’s your favorite technique?
-Let me know in the comments and share this article with your network if you think others could benefit from it.
+Let me know in the comments, and share this article with your network if you think others could benefit from it.